Articles

 🎯 Final Thought

-If you care about your artwork and reputation, vet the person moving it.
+If you care about the artwork you're shipping and your reputation, vet the person moving it before hiring them.
+Next time you’re booking a shipment, ask yourself:

 Am I trusting a professional — or just a "man with a van?"